Skip to main content

 Time series data

 Time series data consists of sequences of numeric values gathered over time measured at consistent time intervals (for example, every minute, hour, or day).
-Use `TimeseriesCharts'to visualize your time series data as lines, bars, or areas.
-However, selecting the right chart type depends on the use case and the data provided.
+Use TimeseriesCharts to visualize your time series data as lines, bars, or areas.
+However, you should select the right chart type based on the use case and the data provided.

-Time series data is used for changes in variables over time like:
+We use time series data for changes in variables over time, such as:

 • Weather data